cryologger/rest-api/README.md

 ## Variables

+Data that can be accessed from the Cryologger API is split into two categories: 1) meterological and 2) diagnostic.
+The meteorological variables pertain to the data that is collected from the various instruments on the weather station.
+The diagnostic variables provide detailed infromation regarding the operation and health of the equipment.

 ### Meterological
 **Table 1.**  List of CF convention compliant meterological varaibles that can be queried from the Cryologger API.
 | Variable Name            | Unit   | Description                                                         | CF compliant |